2017–18 Morecambe F.C. season: Matches

 On 21 June 2017, the league fixtures were announced.

 FA Cup

 On 16 October 2017, Morecambe were drawn at home against Hartlepool United in the first round.
-An away fixture against Shrewsbury Towm was confirmed for the second round.
+An away fixture against Shrewsbury Town was confirmed for the second round.

 EFL Cup

 On 16 June 2017, Morecambe were drawn away to Barnsley in the first round.

 EFL Trophy

 On 12 July 2017, the group stage draw was completed with Morecambe facing Carlisle United, Leicester City U23s and Fleetwood Town in Northern Group A.